Student Handbook: Administration, Facilities, and Services

 Field Experience Office

-The Field Experience Office (FEO), located on the 1st floor of Activities West, is responsible for working with all students to help them secure academically required placements for pre-practicum, practicum and internships.
+The Field Experience Office (FEO) is responsible for working with all students, except social work, to help them secure academically required placements for pre-practicum, practicum and internships.
+The Social Work Field Education Office in the Social Work Department works with all social work students in the field placement process.
 In keeping with the mission and vision of the College, the FEO seeks placements that offer students opportunities to apply theory and practice in a range of excellent settings that are rich in diversity.

 Wheelock students have the opportunity to complete course related field placements, pre-practica, practica, and internships at over 250 field sites throughout the metropolitan Boston area with a focus on neighboring communities.
 The Field Experience staff works in close partnership with faculty, supervisors and supervising practitioners to ensure that students have varied and high quality field experiences.
 Students are responsible for contacting the Field Experience Office by October 15 for placements in the spring semester and February 15 for the following fall.
 At that time, students set up an appointment with FEO staff to discuss specific placements for the next academic semester, and individual field related issues.
 The FEO welcomes students to informally share their placement experiences with them as well.

-The Office of Financial Aid, located on the first floor of Activities West, assists students in obtaining grants, scholarships, student employment and education loans.
+The Office of Financial Aid assists students in obtaining grants, scholarships, student employment and education loans.
 Wheelock is committed to providing financial assistance to those students who, without such aid, would be unable to attend Wheelock.
 An effort is made to meet the continuing needs of upper-class students who received financial aid as first-year students.
 Financial aid is contingent upon available funds and demonstrated need.